NexoNeko/holbertonschool-validation/module3_task0/README.md

 ## Prerequisites

--A Valid Go-Hugo website is provided

--There are no Git Submodules

--The theme ananke is installed

--No directory dist/ committed

--Makefile present
+This project needs the following tools / services:

+Same tools as previous module
+Golang in v1.15.*
+NPM v7+ with NodeJS v14.* (stable)
+Python 3 with pip module
+golangci-lint

 ## Lifecycle

-- build: compile the source code of the application to a binary named awesome-api (the name awesome-api comes from the command go mod init github.com/<your github handle>/awesome-api) with the command go build.
-The first build may takes some times.
+build: compile the source code of the application to a binary named awesome-api (the name awesome-api comes from the command go mod init github.com/<your github handle>/awesome-api) with the command go build.
+The first build may takes some times. i

-- run: Run the application in background by executing the binary awesome-api, and write logs into a file named awesome-api.log with the command ./awesome-api >./awesome-api.log 2>&1 &.
+run: Run the application in background by executing the binary awesome-api, and write logs into a file named awesome-api.log with the command ./awesome-api >./awesome-api.log 2>&1 &.

-- post: Create a new blog post whose filename and title come from the environment variables POST_TITLE and POST_NAME.

-- stop: Stop the application with the command pkill XXXXX where XXXXX is the binary name.
-For instance: pkill awesome-api.
+stop: Stop the application with the command kill XXXXX where XXXXX is the Process ID of the application.
+For instance: kill "$(pgrep awesome-api)".

-- clean: Stop the application.
-Delete the binary awesome-api and the log file awesome-api.log.
+clean: Stop the application.
+Delete the binary awesome-api and the log file awesome-api.log

-- test: Test the application using unit and integration tests.

-- help: Print a list of all the goals.

-- lint: Fail when the linter catches an error.

-- unit-tests: Execute (successfully) the Golang unit tests.
+test: exectue all tests

+help: Show this help usage

+lint: Check for no code errors

+unit-tests: Ececute unittests

-- integration-tests: Execute (successfully) the Golang integration tests.
+integration-tests: Execute integration tests

-- check: Succeed by default, and fail when presented with a dead link or a badly written Markdown file

-- validate: Always succeed by default and should print the result on the stdout

-## Workflow

-- module3_task0: this workflow clones the repository, using ubuntu-22.04 as the virtual machine, and executes the command make help to validate that the Makefile is present and implements the help target.
-Its triggered:
-    Each time there is new code pushed on your repository, And once per day (whatever time you want).
+check: Check something, we don't know what.

+validate: Validate html's

+post: Create the '.md' files inside 'content/posts' with the attibutes neded.
+Atts: $POST_NAME, $POST_TITLE